Parsons School of Design: 21st century

 In the same year, the MS in Data Visualization program at Parsons partnered with the Metropolitan Museum of Art.
 Students were tasked with interpreting data from The Met Open Access API to design creative presentations on their choice of topics.
-Parsons’ Quantum Computing for Design and Social Research project entry subsequently won a FutureEdge 50 Award.
+Parsons' Quantum Computing for Design and Social Research project entry subsequently won a FutureEdge 50 Award.
 The effort was recognized by The Met's Jennie Choi, General Manager of Collections Information, for "revealing connections [the team] didn't know existed".

 In 2020, the United Nations collaborated with students from the Global Executive Master of Science in Strategic Design and Management (GEMS), to promote the UN's Global Communications group's "Decade of Action" campaign.
 The collaboration focused on human-centered experiences and solutions for climate change and gender equality that would resonate across cultures, generations, and socioeconomic levels.

-In 2022, Parsons’ communications design department celebrated its centennial with the book "1, 10, 100 Years: Form, Typography, and Interaction at Parsons".
+In 2022, Parsons' communications design department celebrated its centennial with the book "1, 10, 100 Years: Form, Typography, and Interaction at Parsons".
 The department offered the first undergraduate program of its kind when Parsons began teaching courses in the subject 100 years ago.

+In 2023, Parsons launched the RMIT–Parsons Ph.D. collaboration as part of the Practice Research Symposium (PRS) program.
+Candidates will work with faculty from both RMIT and Parsons, but their primary geographical home will be the Parsons NYC campus.
+The Ph.D. degree will be conferred by RMIT in Australia.

+In 2025, after university-wide restructuring, resulting in the closure of The Schools of Public Engagement as an independent academic division of The New School, a number of its former programs moved to Parsons.